 Now to trigger the event on any update on the entry, you will have to set up a Webhook in Contentstack.

-- Log in to your Contentstack account and click on Settings.
+- Log in to your Contentstack account, click on the Settings cog icon and select Webhooks.

 - Enter the name for your Webhook, for example, AWS-Webhook Listener.